 We know reconciling club accounts is a key, but time-consuming activity for club treasurers, which is why Payzip aggregates all the payments from that week into a single transaction to the club's bank account, saving hours over reconciling member payments manually.

-4. Club presence and communication
+4. Club presence, marketing and communication

 Unless your club is virtual, you'll need a regular physical meeting space to train or rehearse.
 Sometimes the choice is obvious, like the local park or leisure centre, but they may still be oversubscribed or too expensive.
 Check with your local council about the facilities they have, and it can be useful to check the neighbouring town too.